-To understand REST, we need to review some fundamental terms first:
+To understand REST, we need to review some key terms first:

 Now for our definition.
 REST is a set of guidelines that software can use to communicate over the internet in order to make integrations simple and scalable.
 A REST API (also called a “RESTful” API) is a specific type of API that follows these guidelines.